 With respect to nonqualified deferred compensation (NQDC) plans, the bill modifies the definition of a “covered employee” at a publicly traded company, for whom an annual deduction up to $1 million applies.
-A covered employee includes the principal executive officer as well as the next three highly compensated employees, excluding the chief financial officer (CFO), during the tax year.
+A covered employee includes the principal executive officer and principal financial officer, as well as the next three highly compensated employees, during the tax year.
 Furthermore, if an individual was a covered employee at a company in a taxable year after December 31, 2016, they will be considered to be a covered employee for all future years.

 The bill also extends the application of this NDQC feature to include all foreign companies publicly traded through American depository receipts (ADRs) as well as certain types of large organizations that are not publicly traded, such as large private C or S companies.
 The bill eliminates commission and performance-based exclusions.